-- 1. Select the cabinet to the left of the sink and click the Open Object edit button to open the Base Cabinet Specification dialog. - 2.
-Click on the upper separation between the countertop and the drawer in the preview image on the right side of the dialog.
-Notice that clicking anywhere on the preview takes you to the Front panel. - 3.
-Click the Add New button to open the New Cabinet Face Item dialog.
+- 1. Select the cabinet to the left of the sink and click the Open Object edit button to open the Base Cabinet Specification dialog. - Click on the upper separation between the countertop and the drawer in the preview image on the right side of the dialog.
+Notice that clicking anywhere on the preview takes you to the FRONT panel. - 3.
+On the FRONT panel: - 4.
+Uncheck Use Default, then click the Add New button to open the New Cabinet Face Item dialog.